 The fun of a show like X-Men is how it becomes the equivalent of a super-powered WWF tag-team wrestling match with all the superheroes employing their powers in different combinations against the other side.
 Bryan Singer proves especially good at setting up and directing the super-powered battles.
 The sequence at the train station with Magneto levitating police cars, turning cops guns around against them and halting bullets millimetres from cops foreheads is especially enthralling.
 So too is the Statue of Liberty battle at the climax with two Wolverines facing off against one another, Toad throwing people about with his tongue, Storm riding in on clouds of lightning and the like.
 Unlike many other action directors, Bryan Singer never sets up effects sequences for their own sake but always places them at the purpose of a series of immensely exciting action sequences.

 X-Men was helmed by Bryan Singer, who had caught attention with his first film The Usual Suspects (1995) and then went onto the Stephen King adapted Apt Pupil (1998) about the relationship between a teenager and a Nazi war criminal.
 Singer subsequently hopped ship from Marvel to DC Comics to direct Superman Returns (2006) and then went onto the non-genre Valkyrie (2008) and the fantasy film Jack the Giant Slayer (2013).
-Bryan Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, and produced the horror anthology Trick R Treat (2008), X: First Class, and the horror films My Eleventh (2014) and The Taking (2014).
+Bryan Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, and produced the horror anthology Trick R Treat (2008), X: First Class, the horror films My Eleventh (2014) and The Taking (2014), and the tv series Legion (2017 ).
 He has also announced potential cinematic remakes of Battlestar Galactica (1978-9) and Excalibur (1981).

 (Winner in this sites Top 10 Films of 2000 list.
 Winner Best Supporting Actor (Hugh Jackman), Nominee Best Supporting Actor (Ian McKellen), Best Supporting Actress (Rebecca Romijn-Stamos), Best Special Effects, and Best Makeup Effects at this sites Best of 2000 Awards.
 No. 4 on the SF, Horror & Fantasy Box-Office Top 10 of 2000 list).